Introduction to Parameters

 When a dynamic dataset is deployed as a Snowflake TABLE (regular or dynamic) the default values of parameters are used, as set in the dynamic dataset configuration.Using parameters within a SQL interface connection

-If there is a SQL interface table or domain calledworld
+If there is a SQL interface table or domain calledworld, and a parameter called param, set it as:

-with 12 as the value of parameter param
+world with 12 as the value of parameter param.

 Dynamic parameters using UDFs